HackTheBrain/brain-worm/README.md

 ![alt text](https://github.com/HackTheBrain/brain-worm/blob/master/worm_pics/P1070909.JPG "A kinetic worm")

 A kinetic worm needs your attention!
-Once it realizes you are concentrating it will use pneumatic mussels and move.
-On the other hand, if you are not focused enought the worm stops moving and starts breathe frequently.
-The level of your attention is measured via electrical brain waves (EEG).
+Once it realizes you are concentrated it will use pneumatic muscles and move.
+If you are not focused enought the worm stops moving and starts breathe frequently.
+The level of your concentration is measured via electrical brain waves (EEG).

 ## Why

-**Author**
+**A sculpturer**

-A couple years ago I started thinking about creation of aoy for my doughter.
-I was interested in making a toy addressing rather abstract form of the world.
-This realy changed my approach to the sculpturing.
-The brain worm exhibits slow movements whitch look like a micro-oragnism or a whale on the other side.
+A couple years ago I started creating a toy for my recently born daughter.
+Generally, I was interested in objects addressing rather the abstract form of the world.
+Thus, I designed a wooden puppet consisting of several various pieces which also made sound when it was moved.
+This really changed my approach to the sculpturing and it has been influencing me even now.
+A particular example of my object is the brain worm designed for hackathon event.
+The brain worm consists of many segments exhibiting slow movements which look like a micro-organism or a big whale if you look at it from a different perspectives.

-**engineer**
-Working on this project, its...

-jako sochar a muzikant jsem v roce 2009 pracoval na objektech, ktere by propojovaly media jako jsou divadlo, hudba, socha a uzite umeni. tyto tendence vznikly na zaklade skusenosti, ktere jsem ziskal z tvorby hudby k divadelnim predstaveni, socharske prace a jakozto cerstvi otec z uvah o moznych podobach hracky ktera by nezobrayovala vice ci mene stilizovanou skutecnost ale spise abstraktni formy. tyto snahy vyustily  ke vzniku 40ti centimetrovehu dreveneho obektu/loutky slozeneho ze sumy ruzne velkych clanku, ktera pri pohybu vydavala rozmanite zvuky.Po vytvoreni techto obektu ma tvorba nabrala jiny smer a monumentalnejsi rozmery. az v poslednim roce jsem se k tomuto konceptu vratil. brain vorm svym pomalim pohybem evokuje jakousi smes plejtvaka a mikroorganizmu jeho anatomie spis odpovida jednoduchym
+**A engineer**

 ## How